APogue/APogue.github.io/projects/codebook.md

 ## 🔹 Quantitative

 - **`latency_days`**
-  Number of days between the incident and the first admin response
+  Number of days between the earliest incident date stated by a source and the earliest admin response date → Integer
-  → Integer
   → *Derived from* `date` and timestamp of first admin statement